ialokim/android-phone-field/README.md

 ## Motivation

-This is probably not the the first library with the same purpose, for instance before I started working on the library I came across [IntlPhoneInput](https://github.com/Rimoto/IntlPhoneInput) which provides almost most of the functionality this library provides, however I chose to develop a new library for the following reasons:
+This is probably not the the first library with the same purpose, but this one is different for the following reasons:

- * This library provides two implementations of PhoneField using EditText and TextInputLayout
+ * This library provides two implementations of `PhoneField` using `EditText` and `TextInputLayout`
  * This library allows users to extend the functionality and use custom layouts if needed to match the application theme
- * This library uses a static list of countries generated from the countries.json file in the raw resources
+ * This library uses a static list of countries generated from the `countries.json` file in the raw resources
+ * This library allows to format phone numbers on the fly
+ * This library provides full support even for complicated international phone prefixes

 ## Attributions

  1. Inspired by [intl-tel-input for jQuery](https://github.com/jackocnr/intl-tel-input) and [IntlPhoneInput](https://github.com/Rimoto/IntlPhoneInput)
  2. Flag images from [flags](https://www.gosquared.com/resources/flag-icons/)
- 3. Original country data from mledoze's [World countries in JSON, CSV and XML](https://github.com/mledoze/countries) which is then used to generate a plain Java file
+ 3. Original country data from mledoze's [World countries in JSON, CSV and XML](https://github.com/mledoze/countries) which was highly modified and which is then used to generate a plain Java file
  4. Formatting/validation using [libphonenumber](https://github.com/googlei18n/libphonenumber)
+ 5. Forked from [lamudi-gmbh](/lamudi-gmbh/android-phone-field), to add further features